Jeffrey Epstein’s Suicide Reflects A Larger Problem With United States Prisons, Says Joel Wertheimer

-Since convicted sex offender and accused sex trafficker Jeffrey Epstein alle gedly took his own life, theories have been floating around about how he was able to do so and whether the death was actually the result of foul play.
-Per The Inquisitr, the release of a picture purportedly showing Epstein’s body has sparked conspiracies that the financier faked his death.
+Since convicted sex offender and accused sex trafficker Jeffrey Epstein allegedly took his own life, theories have been floating around about how he was able to do so and whether the death was actually the result of foul play.
+Per The Inquisitr, the release of a picture purportedly showing Epstein’s body sparked conspiracies that the financier faked his death.

 Global News reports that New York attorney Joel Wertheimer believes that Epstein’s suicide is a reflection of a larger problem with United States prisons.
-He claims that hundreds of prisoners kill themselves in American jails each year — both high-profile inmates and prisoners outside of the public spotlight.
+He claims that hundreds of prisoners — both high-profile inmates and prisoners outside of the public spotlight — kill themselves in American jails each year.

 According to an investigation by the Associated Press, many U.S. jails fail to stop inmate suicides.
-In 2014, there were 372 reported suicides across 3,000 jails.
+In 2014, 372 suicides were reported across 3,000 jails.
 The report suggests that many of the suicides were linked to patterns of inmate maltreatment and neglect.

-“I think people are arguing, with Jeffrey Epstein, that he should have gotten more watch, or that how could this happen while somebody was on suicide watch,” Wertheimer said.
+“I think people are arguing [that] with Jeffrey Epstein… he should have gotten more watch, or that how could this happen while somebody was on suicide watch,” Wertheimer said.

 “And the truth is that it happens when people are on suicide watch all the time.”